 Newswise — Almost a century has passed since its start, and war has rarely been as brutal as the battles of World War I.

-The written word also changed dramatically, both during the Great War and after, said Jen Shelton, an associate professor of English who is teaching a graduate-level course on World War I literature.
+Known initially in America as the European War, the conflict sucked in all of the great economic powerhouses of the time into a technologically advanced theater that killed 9 million combatants in four years and ended the innocence and hope of the Gilded Age.
+The world would never be the same.The written word also changed dramatically, both during the Great War and after, said Jen Shelton, an associate professor of English who is teaching a graduate-level course on World War I literature.
 Trench poets of the time created their own decidedly off-key brand of verse that rang strangely in the ear when spoken and became a news source for war updates for those who could decipher the poet’s code.

 And while the more modern style of literature had been around since the 1880s, the war ensured Victorian literary style would die off as the war came to a close.
 The truth of the experiences from those who lived through World War I doomed the idealistic Victorian style as nostalgic, and the more realistic modernism became the norm.Expert

 Jen Shelton, associate professor of English, Texas Tech University, (806) 834-2404 or email@example.com.
 Talking Points

 Find Texas Tech news, experts and story ideas at Texas Tech Today Media Resources or follow us on Twitter.